Spinach Salad with Citrus Fruit

 The Brazil nuts in this recipe provide crunch and selenium, a potent cancer-fighting antioxidant.
 Just one Brazil nut per day supplies your daily requirement of selenium.

-Spinach is one of the most nutrient dense foods on the planet.
-In addition to being rich in vitamins A, C, and K and a good source of potassium and fiver, it contains a number of antioxidants.
+Spinach is one of the most nutrient-dense foods on the planet.
+In addition to being rich in vitamins A, C, and K and a good source of potassium and fiber, it contains a number of antioxidants.

 Sunflower seeds are a good source of selenium.
 Studies suggest a strong correlation between low selenium intake and cancer incidence.
-One quarter of a cup provides over thirty percent of the daily value for selenium.
-The vitamin E so abundant in sunflower seeds has also been shown to reduce the risk of colon cancer, bladder cancer, and prostate cancer.
+One quarter of a cup of sunflower seeds provides over thirty percent of the daily value for selenium.
+The vitamin E so abundant in sunflower seeds has also been shown to reduce the risk of colon cancer, bladder cancer and prostate cancer.